grafana/redshift-datasource/README.md

   start_time,query_type ASC;
 ```

-##### Fill mode
+##### Fill value

-Grafana also supports to autocomplete frames without a value with some default.
+When data frames are formatted as time series, you can choose how missing values should be filled.
+This in turn affects how they are rendered: with connected or disconnected values.
 To configure this value, change the "Fill Value" in the query editor.

 #### Inspecting the query